jcayers20/mkdocs-autoapi/docs/usage.md

         README.md
     ```

-    Suppose we want to exclude all files named `lorem.py` and all files
+    Suppose we want to ignore all files named `lorem.py` and all files in the
-    in the `second_module` directory.
+    `second_module` directory.
 We can add the following configuration to
     `mkdocs.yml`:

     ```yaml title="mkdocs.yml"
     plugins:
       - ... other plugin configuration ...
       - mkdocs-autoapi:
-          exclude:
+          autoapi_ignore:
             - **/lorem.py
             - second_module/**/*.py
       - mkdocstrings